Central acquisition radar (3D-CAR): Current status

 BEL anticipates a requirement for 100 Rohini radars.
 BEL delivered the first ROHINI to the Indian Air Force on August 6, 2008.
 Around 20 radars can be manufactured annually.

 The ROHINI has a new Indian-developed antenna which is more advanced than that on the original CAR terms of power handling and beam forming technology.

 Seven Rohinis were initially ordered by the Indian Air Force for their radar modernization program.
 The IAF then ordered 30 more radars after evaluation, making total orders 37 of the type.

 The IAF has ordered eight Akash SAM squadrons, and the ROHINIs act as the central early warning system for an Akash squadron deployment.

 The Revathi adds two axis stabilization for operation in naval conditions, as well as extra naval modes.

 Additional orders are also expected from the Indian Army if they order the Akash (missile) system.

 As of 2022 the Sri Lanka Air Force is planning to purchase of two Rohini Radar systems.

 Armenia placed an order for 15 Akash missile system for an order of ₹6000 crore.
 The delivery of the system is expected to take begin from Q2 2024.

 Myanmar Navy's frigate Sin Phyu Shin (F14) was spotted with the Revathi radar during Milan 2024 naval exercise.

+On 24 September, the Secretary of Defence Production, Sanjeev Kumar, flag of the first 3D CAR Prime radar from BEL's facility in Ghaziabad.